 History

 Leverpostej has been made in Danish home kitchens since the 17th century as a way to use the full pig.
-The commercial production began in the late 19th century and is now one of the most consumed Danish foods, appearing on roughly 40% of all smørrebrød ordered in Denmark.
+Commercial production began at the Stryhns factory in Roskilde in the late 19th century and the dish is now one of the most consumed Danish foods, appearing on roughly 40 percent of all smørrebrød ordered in Denmark.
+The Aarhus lunch tradition treats it as the third leg of the classic herring-roast beef-leverpostej trio.

 Common allergens: Gluten, Dairy, Eggs